fortio/fortio/README.md

   * Download/sync peer to peer JSON results files from other Fortio servers (using their `index.tsv` URLs)
   * Download/sync from an Amazon S3 or Google Cloud compatible bucket listings [XML URLs](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketGET.html)

+* API to trigger and cancel runs from the running server (like the form ui but more directly and with `async=on` option)
+  * `/fortio/rest/run` starts a run; the arguments are either from the command line or from POSTed JSON; `jsonPath` can be provided to look for in a subset of the json object, for instance `jsonPath=metadata` allows to use the flagger webhook meta data for fortio run parameters (see [#493](https://github.com/fortio/fortio/pull/493)).
+  * `/fortio/rest/stop` stops all current run or by run id.

 The `report` mode is a readonly subset of the above directly on `/`.

 There is also the GRPC health and ping servers, as well as the http->https redirector.